Git Rev News: Edition 117 (November 30th, 2024)

 • If you could get a team of expert developers to work full time on something in Git for a full year, what would it be?

-• What is your favourite Git-related tool/library, outside of Git itself?
+• What is your favorite Git-related tool/library, outside of Git itself?

 • What is your toolbox for interacting with the mailing list and for development of Git?